RENCI-NRIG/x-cite/theme1/PE103/testing.md

 # Testing

-When you write functions and classes and methods, you want to be able to test that code.
 Testing proves that your code works as expected in response to the inputs that it is expected to receive.

 Of course you can "manually" run your code and check that it works as expected.
-Since frequent manual testing can become tedious, you can also write tests for your code, so that much of your testing is automated.
+Since frequent manual testing will soon become tedious, you can also write code that tests your code, so that much of your testing is automated.

 When you test your code, you will be more confident about the correctness of your code.
 As your project evolves, the tests you have